 Want to hike to a mile-high summit in the San Gabriel Mountains with grand views over Los Angeles?
 Set your aim for Josephine Peak, which rises to 5,558 feet (more than a mile high) and is located in the front range of the San Gabriel Mountains next to Strawberry Peak.

 Colby Canyon Trail offers a scenic route to the summit, traveling from Angeles Crest Highway up a withdrawn canyon to Josephine Saddle, a dip in the ridgeline west of Strawberry Peak.
 Cross the ridge to take Josephine Peak Road up to the summit and pull in expansive views north and west over Big Tujunga Canyon and southwest out of the mountains toward downtown Los Angeles and surrounding cities.
 This less-visited (but not less-rewarding) summit hike is 8.7 miles round trip with 2,050 feet of elevation change.

 Colby Canyon Trail to Josephine Saddle

 Colby Canyon Trail begins from an parking area along Angeles Crest Highway.
 The trail has reopened after Station Fire damage that occurred in 2009.
-The start of the trail was unmarked for several years after the fire, but the trailhead signage has reportedly returned (so that the trail is not marked.
+The start of the trail was unmarked for several years after the fire, but the trailhead signage has reportedly returned (so that the trail is easier to find again).
 Set out from a turnout on north side of Angeles Crest Highway, 10 miles up from La Cañada Flintridge (0.8 miles past Clear Creek Information Center) and just under 4 miles before Red Box Station.